Sleeping better for children with autism

 People with autism face lifelong difficulties without a cure, but early intervention can significantly reduce their challenges.

-When children with autism become adults, the skills and coping strategies, they learn as children will make a massive difference in how they can accomplish their life goals.
+When children with autism become adults, the skills and coping strategies they learned as children will make a massive difference in how they accomplish their life goals.

 Nearly half of the children diagnosed with autism have significant sleep difficulties, according to a recent study.

-Among these difficulties are difficulty falling asleep, night waking, and early-morning waking.
+These difficulties include difficulty falling asleep, night waking, and early morning waking.

-Bedz4u understands the importance of a good night's sleep for children with autism, and we want to share some tips and strategies to help improve their sleep.
+Bedz4u understands the importance of a good night's sleep for children with autism, and we want to share some tips and strategies for improving their sleep.

 Create a Soothing Sleep Environment